acm-ndsu/Byte-le-2024/docs/source/server.rst

 to receive all your submission ids.
 These ids can be used in some of the commands listed below.

-To view code from a previous submission, have a submission id ready and type
+To receive code from a previous submission, have a submission id ready and type

 .. code-block::